Mr. Unbelievable: Production

 The huge success of Chen's "Unbelievable" music video, which garnered 3.2 million views on Facebook and YouTube prompted director Ong Kuo Sin to come up with a feature film and provide a background story for it.
 The film was shot in 15 days starting from 14 September 2015.

-In order to sing Hokkien songs in the film, Jaime Teo had to watch online videos to brush up on the dialect.
+To sing Hokkien songs in the film, Jaime Teo had to watch online videos to brush up on the dialect.

 Reception

 Yip Wai Yee of The Straits Times gave the film 2 out of 5 stars, attributing it to Chen's portrayal of his teenage character "unconvincing", and that "to milk (the original music video) and drag it into a full-length feature film makes the nonsense go on for far too long".

 Marcus Goh of Yahoo!
 Movies called it "intentionally cheesy and corny, which works well given the subject matter of the film and the different language mediums it spans".
 At the same time, "it definitely appeals to the older crowd, but there are elements for the younger audience".

 Jocelyn Lee of The New Paper rated the film a 2 out of 5 stars, as it "is hindered by a thin plot, and relies on slapstick humour, making it utterly forgettable".